ssaxel03/my-exercises/README.md

 # Summary
 <p align="justify">
-  This repository contains a comprehensive set of exercises from the programming bootcamp I’m currently participating in at Code for All.
+  This repository contains a comprehensive set of exercises done during my programming bootcamp at Code for All_.
   The projects span a broad range of programming concepts and applications—from server development to console games and everything in between.
 </p>